'This school is committed to safeguarding and promoting the wellbeing of all children, and expects our staff and volunteers to share this commitment'

 Children are taught using a variety of materials including games, books, songs, interactive ICT programmes, group work and some whole class sessions.

-An intervention programme called 'Rapid Phonics' is used in addition to the daily phonics sessions in class for pupils who may require extra support.
+An intervention programme called 'TELL' is used in addition to the daily phonics sessions in class for pupils who may require extra support.

 Our core reading scheme throughout school is Rigby.
 We do, however, supplement this with other schemes which provide support for phonics, extend reading at specific points, compliment topics and engage different groups of learners.